 The present case is a good illustration of such delays.
-Summons was served in November 1990, the trial commenced in June 1993, the final judgment of the Court $a\ quo$ was given in May 1995.
-This appeal should not apply all of 'the old Roman-Dutch law. to modern conditions where finance plays an entirely different role' (per Centlivres CJ in Linton v Corser 1952 (3) SA 685(A) at 695H).
+Summons was served in November 1990, the trial commenced in June 1993, the final judgment of the Court a quo was given in May 1995.
+This appeal was heard in August 1997.
+If one accepts that interest and indeed compound interest is 'the life-blood of finance' in modern times I am of the opinion that one should not apply all of 'the old Roman-Dutch law. to modern conditions where finance plays an entirely different role' (per Centlivres CJ in Linton v Corser 1952 (3) SA 685{A) at 695H).
 See also the remarks of Kotze JA in West Rand Estates Ltd v New Zealand Insurance Co Ltd 1926 AD 173 at 196-7 dealing with the question of mora.)